heikadog/zml/zml.md

    Among a mountain of other accusations like calling the act of holding people accountable for zoophilia an "SJW crusade" and liking a post on his AD which linked to a peer-to-peer mirror of bestiality content in 2013 (<https://twitter.com/itsjustathingy/status/1406230343426977793>), Cenny (@cenny.bsky.social/@cennyad.bsky.social) had the zeta symbol in his bio in 2016: (<https://twitter.com/cennyarchive/status/1566884973440811009>) and was caught liking explicit bestiality content on his AD (<https://twitter.com/cennyarchive/status/1566885691170197504>).
 In addition, he was explicitly mentioned as a zoophile in the zoosadism leaks in 2017: (<https://archive.today/zlA4O>).
 4. Tarro (@tarro.zooey.pub) is an open zoophile.
 They were seen interacting with Akari: (<https://bsky.app/profile/tarro.zooey.pub/post/3k3cx4o7iz52h>).
 5. Papa Rhino (@paparhino.dad) is a zoophile.
 I worked on an outing about him with reputable whistleblower ExposeTheFV, linking him to his alt, JDonk (@zooeydonk.bsky.social), and showing he's a zoophile (and has publicly interacted with minors as young as 14): (<https://twitter.com/ExposeTheFV/status/1730851018416771097>).
 He even liked a reply to JDonk's tweet _about_ JDonk being Rhino: (<https://twitter.com/ExposeTheFV/status/1730851024393691197>).
-6. Soren (@owlkin.art) has previously identified as a “zootherian” on their public channels, including Bluesky, and follows several open zoophiles.
+6. Soren (@owlkin.art) has previously identified as a “zootherian” on their public channels, including Bluesky, and still interacts with several open zoophiles.
 7. Lukar (@lukar.feral.army) follows and interacts with open zoophiles.
 8. A Knotty Raccoon Girl (@kraccgurl.bsky.social) is an open zoophile.
 9. Kaptain (@kaptain.dog) was found openly harboring zoophiles in a DM and called people holding zoophiles accountable "a witch hunt," in addition to interacting with Cenny's AD. (<https://twitter.com/ExposeTheFV/status/1442165316608479232>).